Keizaal/Keizaal/INSTALLATIONGUIDE.md

 ### Automated Downloads

-Automated downloads from Nexus are only available through Wabbajack with an active premium membership.
+Automated downloads from Nexus are only available through Wabbajack with an active [premium membership](https://users.nexusmods.com/account/billing).
 If you do not have a premium membership, Wabbajack will prompt you to manually download the necessary files.

 If you activate premium membership after beginning a Wabbajack install, you can restart Wabbajack to enable automated downloads.

-You can purchase premium membership [here](https://users.nexusmods.com/account/billing).

 Support for manual installations is **NOT OFFERED**.
 There are simply too many variables that go on during manual installations that attempting to troubleshoot each user individually is simply not realistic, it would likely be a waste of everyone’s time.